-This course provides an in-depth study of the concepts, objectives and techniques of the evolving field of accounting for nonprofit institutions and organizations.
+This course provides an in-depth study of the concepts, objectives and techniques of the evolving field of accounting for non-profit institutions and organizations.
 Areas emphasized include municipal and state governmental units, hospitals, colleges and universities and service organizations.
 Problems, cases and selected readings are employed.
+Prerequisite: completion of PMBA-8020 or Preliminary Accounting requirements.